Tutorial: How to Create an Excellent Content Brief for Writers

 In some cases, the brief is, well, brief.
 It's often just a few sentences long and describes the type of content and focus in simple terms.
 These kinds of briefs are best for experienced writers and writers you've worked with for a long time.

-Example Brief for Writer
+Example Brief For Writer

 In other cases, the brief is a standardized document and template that can run a page or longer, including everything the writer needs to go from "never worked with this company before" to "producing high-quality content within brand guidelines."